Acceptd/ConstantContact/docs/Api/TechnologyPartnersWebhooksApi.md

     $config
 );
 $topic_id = 1; // string | Identifies a webhook topic.
-$body = new \OpenAPI\Client\Model\WebhooksSubscriptionBody(); // \OpenAPI\Client\Model\WebhooksSubscriptionBody | A JSON payload containing a callback URI.
+$body = new 'ConstantContact\Client\Model\WebhooksSubscriptionBody(); // 'ConstantContact\Client\Model\WebhooksSubscriptionBody | A JSON payload containing a callback URI.
 Constant Contact uses this callback URI to notify you about your chosen topic.

 try {
     $result = $apiInstance->putWebhooksTopic($topic_id, $body);